Trail to Eagle Scout

 1. Once you have prepared the project proposal, the first signature required is that of the beneficiary.
 By obtaining this approval, you are establishing a contract for what you will deliver.
 You should alert the beneficiary to the possibility that you will get additional guidance as you seek other approvals, and you will return to discuss it further if any substantive changes are called for.
 When the project is complete, you will return to the beneficiary to review whether you delivered what was agreed, and to get a signature confirming the project is done.

 2. The second approval signature you will seek is that of your Scoutmaster.
-He will ask you to give an overview of your project scope and plan, and also to explain why you have chosen to serve the beneficiary in this way.
-A good understanding of your beneficiaries work and needs is essential to delivering a meaningful project.
+The Scoutmaster will ask you to give an overview of your project scope and plan, and also to explain why you have chosen to serve the beneficiary in this way.
+A good understanding of your beneficiary’s work and needs is essential to delivering a meaningful project.

 4. The last stop is your district Eagle coordinator.
 When this final approval is obtained, you may begin execution of the project.
 Any substantive changes in the project scope and deliverables after this approval must be brought back for further discussion and acceptance.